Getting to Seattle

 • Bring one large trash bag to completely and easily cover the inside of your pack.

-• It is likely that you will be asked to help carry some of the group equipment, so make sure there is some additional room in and on your backpack
+• You will help carry some of the group equipment, so make sure there is some additional room in and on your pack.

 Stoves & Tents

 The 8 Day Rainier Denali Prep course takes place on the Camp Muir Corridor, where there is no readily available support.
 We will be packing in everything we need for eight days, including food.
 You also need to have your own tent and stove, unless you are renting from Alpine Ascents International.
 The tent, stove, and cooking utensils, while required for your course, can be shared between two climbers to reduce pack weight.
-Pairing climbers prior to the course can be very difficult due to many circumstances.
-We have found it best to do pairings at the gear check the morning of your course.
+Pairing climbers prior to the course is difficult; we have found it best to do pairings at the gear check the morning of your course.
 Please be aware of this possibility to share these items.
-If you would rather be paired with a fellow student before the gear check, we are happy to put you in touch with fellow team members.

 About Food in the Mountains